-The Drive for Digitization No longer slow to adapt, the insurance industry has experienced significant digital transformation over the past few years.
+The drive for digitization No longer slow to adapt, the insurance industry has experienced significant digital transformation over the past few years.
 The coronavirus pandemic, increased competition from insurtechs and big tech, continuing pressure for operational efficiency, and soaring customer expectations have driven insurers to expedite their digital transformation initiatives.
 Insurance companies are reimagining everything from their products and business models to their people and partnerships.
 To keep pace with agile newcomers that were born digital, insurance companies must predict, utilize and optimize digital technologies to transform all phases of the insurance lifecycle.
-We see six key tech-driven trends that will reshape the insurance industry in 2023 and beyond.
+We see six key tech-driven trends that will reshape the insurance industry in 2022 and beyond.

-1 1.
-Enabling Technologies In this new age of insurance, the winners will be decided not just on the success of their business execution but on the wisdom of their technology choices.
+1. Enabling technologies In this new age of insurance, the winners will be decided not just on the success of their business execution but on the wisdom of their technology choices.
 As insurers set their transformation strategies, it's essential to determine which combinations of technologies enable them to develop one-of-a-kind offerings for their markets.
 The following technologies are the key drivers of digital transformation.
 Look for the icons on the following pages to understand the technology required to support each transformation initiative.

-Open APIs connect various data sources and systems.
+Open APIs Open APIs connect various data sources and systems.
 With APIs, insurers can quickly integrate new, third-party data and services to simplify experiences, personalize products and differentiate from competitors.

-AI, ML, and predictive analytics enable a shift toward nearreal-time processing of data.
+AI & machine learning Al, ML, and predictive analytics enable a shift toward near-real-time processing of data.
 This can help insurers efficiently discover patterns, reveal anomalies, generate insights, and move toward automated decision-making and workflows.
-As more AI/ML tools become available for AWS and Microsoft Azure, adoption will continue to accelerate.
+As more Al/ML tools become available for AWS and Microsoft Azure, adoption will continue to accelerate.

-Related to AI/ML, robotic process automation (RPA) makes it easy to build, deploy, and manage software robots that emulate human actions as people interact with data, digital systems, and software.
+Robotic process automation Related to AI/ML, robotic process automation (RPA) makes it easy to build, deploy, and manage software robots that emulate human actions as people interact with data, digital systems, and software.

-IoT, also known as "Industry 4.0," is a network of physical objects or devices that are embedded with sensors, software, and other technologies that collect and share data with other devices and systems over the internet.
+Internet of things (IoT) IoT, also known as "Industry 4.0," is a network of physical objects or devices that are embedded with sensors, software, and other technologies that collect and share data with other devices and systems over the internet.
 Insurers can use the data from vehicles, homes, wearables, and industrial technology to personalize policies and create new business models.